 In spite of being frighteningly nervous, a part of me was excited about the next 10 days.
 I had some personal fears to overcome.
-I didn’t expect myself to transform to a completely new person on the 11th day but I was hoping to gradually find a better way of life.
-Minor things like fear of being alone in a dark room or freaking out at the sight of any reptile or simply choosing to be in denial when I had any uncomfortable thought about anything.
-These things could be insignificant otherwise but for me these were hurdles in the process of being a truly independent, carefree and positive girl that I aspire to be.
+I didn’t expect myself to transform into a completely new person on the 11th day but I was hoping to gradually find a better way of life.
+Minor things like fear of being alone in a dark room or freaking out at the sight of any reptile or simply choosing to be in denial when I had any uncomfortable thoughts about anything.
+These things could be insignificant otherwise but for me these were hurdles in the process of being a truly independent and positive girl that I aspire to be.

 The first thing I asked from the organizers was to give an entire room to me – no roommate!
 No obvious distraction!
-After initial two-three days, I managed to sleep properly, alone, in a dark room.
+After the initial two-three days, I managed to sleep properly, alone, in a dark room.
 I managed to live peacefully with a lizard roaming around on the walls.
 As the days passed by, I managed to curb my cravings for food.
-To my surprise, I had managed to survive till the last day.
+To my surprise, I had managed to survive till the last days.
 By then, I was trained to accept my thoughts – pleasant or unpleasant, known or unknown!
 Just accept.
 I didn’t have to look for a solution or pass any kind of judgment.
 I just had to accept that this thought exists in my mind.
 After a while, even having no thoughts was acceptable.
 That’s it!

+I still have bad days but my reactions toward any experiences have taken a new track now.
+I don’t find myself running away, intentionally or not.
 This may sound trivial but in today’s life it is a triumph.
 We are amidst a web of distractions.
 Things, people, devices or urges that keep us away from our own mind and thoughts.
 We are addicted to noise.
 Mental noise.
 We crave for some or the other things all the time.
 Be it talking to someone, reading, listening, watching, sharing and if nothing seems handy then just sleep-off.
 We cannot stand a situation of not having anything to do or think about.

 All we need to do is connect with ourselves and rest will fall in place.